Aashna707/ai-seo-content-production-research/research/linkedin-posts/rand-fishkin-posts.md

 **Summary:**
 Fishkin introduces the concept of "zero-click content" — content designed to deliver full value on the platform it lives on (LinkedIn, Twitter, YouTube) rather than trying to drive users off-platform.
-He argues that fighting platform algorithms by embedding links is losing strategy.
-Instead, marketers should treat social and search platforms like billboards: optimize for awareness and recall, not for clicks.
+He argues that fighting platform algorithms by embedding links is a losing strategy.
+Instead, marketers should treat social and search platforms like billboards:
+Optimize for awareness and recall, not for clicks.

 **Key Takeaways:**
 - Zero-click is not a problem to solve — it is a behavior to design for.
 Build content that